What is medical debt consolidation?

 Pros Cons

-All or some of your debts will be in one place.
-May not be worthwhile if you have a small amount outstanding debt or terms that are due to end soon.
+All or some of your debts will be in one place, which may make them more manageable.
+It may not be worthwhile if you have a small amount of debt or a low interest rate on your medical bills.

-Your credit score could improve if you keep up with your repayments.
-Your amount of debt might increase if you continue to borrow money after consolidating.
+Your credit score may improve if you keep up with your new loan or credit card repayments.
+Your credit score may be damaged if you miss any payments.

 Should I consolidate medical debt?